Food for thought & more!

 Pour scalded milk over sugar, salt, and butter in mixing bowl.
 Stir until butter melts.
 Add egg—beaten—or use a whip.
 Mixture should now be warm, not hot.
 Stir in flour.
 Mix well.
 Put out on floured board and knead a few times.
 Replace in unwashed bowl.
 Let it rise for 1½ hours.
 Roll out on lightly floured board, ¼ to ½-inch thick.
 Spread with soft butter.
 Sprinkle with white sugar, brown sugar, and top with cinnamon.
 Roll up like a jelly roll.
 Place in a greased pan with open side to the inside.
 Cut in ½-inch slices, but only far enough to keep them attached on the inside.
 Lay on its side.
 Let raise ¾ hour.
 Bake for 10 minutes at 400 degrees.
 Bake 10 minutes more at 350 degrees.
 Frost, while still warm, with powdered sugar frosting.
 Top with chopped nuts and pieces of maraschino cherries.
 (Can add coconut to the inside filling or on top.)

-Mom Beam& Edie Donahue
+Mom Beam & Edie Donahue

 Food traditions also showed up on holidays.
 My grandfather John Donahue’s Christmas favorite was oyster stew.
 There were few fans of this creamy soup in the family other than him.
-But even for years after he died, a big pot of it simmered on the stove as part of our holiday fare.
+But even years after he died, a big pot simmered on the stove as part of our holiday fare.
 Perhaps Mom continued to make it to have her father near on Christmas.
 Eventually, she noticed the large amount left and quit making it.

 Steamed Cranberry Pudding